-Is SMS texting HIPAA compliant
+Is SMS texting HIPAA compliant?

 Because patient information, including personal identifiers, requires additional protection and security measures to ensure privacy, SMS is not always HIPAA-compliant.
 According to the HIPAA security rule, encryption is a crucial requirement for the transit of electronic communications between patients and providers.

-Top tip: encryption means data gets concealed by converting it into a code
+Top tip: encryption means data gets concealed by converting it into a code.

-Not all secure messaging platforms and providers will meet HIPAA requirements.
 SMS technology did not initially get built for messages to get sent with encryption.
 This means that other users may gain unauthorized access to sensitive information, such as PHI, through illegal or accidental means.

-Best practice tips to send secure HIPAA SMS
+Best practice tips to send secure HIPAA SMS.

 In 2013, HIPAA enacted a final omnibus ruling stating that as long as healthcare providers adhered to three specific conditions, they could send PHI over unencrypted emails.
 In 2018, the Director of the HIPAA enforcement agency Roger Severino came out to say he believes the same rules should apply to text messaging and other forms of communication.